alan-turing-institute/the-turing-way-book/content/make/make.md

 There are [many alternatives to Make](https://en.wikipedia.org/wiki/List_of_build_automation_software).
-Below are two that caught our eye and that might be worth a look.
+Below are some that caught our eye and that might be worth a look.

 - [SnakeMake](https://snakemake.readthedocs.io/en/stable/).
 A Python3-based
   alternative to Make.
 Snakemake supports multiple wildcards in filenames,